WICG/EventListenerOptions/explainer.md

 ## Further reading and discussion

-See the links [here](https://github.com/RByers/EventListenerOptions) for more details.
-For questions or concerns, feel free to [file issues on this repo](https://github.com/RByers/EventListenerOptions/issues), or contact the chromium input team on [our public mailing list](https://groups.google.com/a/chromium.org/forum/#!forum/input-dev).
+See the links [here](https://github.com/WICG/EventListenerOptions) for more details.
+For questions or concerns, feel free to [file issues on this repo](https://github.com/WICG/EventListenerOptions/issues).